-First year student summer research applications are due on May 7, 2021, and a meeting concerning summer research opportunities for first year students will be held each November.
+First year student summer research applications are due on May 6, 2022, and a meeting concerning summer research opportunities for first year students will be held each November.
 Summer research stipends are awarded in the amount of $6,459 per student.
-Stipends are paid on a semi-monthly basis.
-The first stipend payment will be on June 30, 2021.
-Subsequent stipend payments will be on the 15th and last day of July and August.
+Stipends are paid on a weekly basis.
 To be fair to all medical students, this stipend amount is in line with the National Institutes of Health pay level for a predoctoral stipend for research.

 Applications for summer research fellowships are available electronically for download below.

 |October 2021 to March 2022||Meet with 4-5 faculty who you may be interested in working with for a summer project|

 |Mid-March to early April 2022||Decide upon summer project and mentor|

 |April 22, 2022||Deadline to submit application to Department Thesis Chair (see link to list below)|

 |May 6, 2022||Deadline to submit application to the Office of Student Research|